SPIRITUAL PROCESS AND RESILIENCY TRAINING ASSOCIATION

 Since the dawn of civilization, warriors have always had ritual and culture to detoxify from war.
 SPARTA provides a secular-spiritual approach to the absence of such rituals.
 By creating an emotionally and physically safe environment for five days, warriors - in community with other warriors - begin to explore their personal experiences in previously unexamined ways.
 Using meditation and other contemplative mindful activities, SPARTA starts to transition the warrior into a new and healing community of other warriors.

-SPARTA uses equine assisted counseling to encourage introspection and healthy boundaries.
+SPARTA uses equine assisted counseling *provided by Hoofprints to Freedom to encourage introspection and healthy boundaries.
 Horses are immune to our desire to selectively transmit communication via body language.
 Horses are prey animals.
 As a result, their lives are dependent upon reading other animals in their environment.
 It is unnatural for a predator (human) and prey (horse) to coexist.
 By careful participation in-group and individual activities, SPARTA utilizes the horse's spontaneous reactions as a method of teaching the warrior about their internal emotional environment and thus, redirect behaviors that were previously unexamined.

 Ultimately, SPARTA uses the age-old practice of using myth, story, ritual, and personal narratives to create new practices that detoxify the warrior of moral injury and invite them into the sacred space in that SPARTA believes essential for the transformation into a life truly worth living.